Austin Gallery

 What's the difference between dark academia and light academia?

 They're two sides of the same scholarly aesthetic with opposite moods and palettes.
 DARK academia is moody, nocturnal, and a little melancholy — deep browns and greens, candlelight and shadow, Gothic and brooding, evoking late-night study and old libraries.
-LIGHT academia keeps the same love of learning, classics, and literature but in a brighter, warmer, more optimistic register — creams, beiges, soft golds, honey woods, sunlit reading nooks, a gentler and more hopeful feeling.
+LIGHT academia keeps the same love of learning, classics, and literature but in a brighter, warmer, more optimistic register — creams, beiges, soft golds, honey woods, sunlit reading nooks, a gentler feeling.
 Same intellectual romance; dark academia broods by lamplight, light academia daydreams in the sun.
 Many of the same objects (books, busts, prints, leather journals) work in both — you shift the palette and the lighting to move between them.

 Is the classical bust the most important dark academia object?